Skip to main content

 Reliability

-The International Organization for Standardization (ISO) (1995) notes reliability is “a metric is reliable inasmuch as it constantly provides the same result when applied to the same phenomena.”
+The International Organization for Standardization (ISO) (2019) notes a metric is reliable inasmuch as it constantly provides the same result when applied to the same phenomena.
 For the measure score, the phenomena are the quality construct.
 For the data element, the phenomena are the demographic, health status, health care activity, or other patient, clinician, or encounter attributes.
 For an instrument, the phenomena may be some construct such as ‘satisfaction’ or ‘functional status.’

-The measure developer may assess measure score reliability using an accepted method.
+The measure developer may assess accountable entity level reliability using an accepted method.
 See the table for examples.

 ICC (intraclass correlation coefficient)